arvicxyz/azure-backend/README.md

 #Introduction
 This repository is a project example of a simple login and register mobile app made using Xamarin and Azure as its backend.
 It contains a splash, login, register and home page view.
-It also has simple login functions as well as simple register functions.
+It also caters the functions of a simple login and register mobile application.

 #Technology
-Xamarin
+The is created using the following technologies:
+* Xamarin.iOS
+* Azure Easy Tables
+* Azure Mobile Client SDK
-Azure
+* Azure Mobile SQLiteStore

-#Screenshots
+* App Service Helpers

 #Preview
+##Screenshots

+##Demo
 https://www.youtube.com/watch?v=lJsjLW3svXc

 #Contest